jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

     * handle millions request/s
     * use to get a public static IP address

-To control that only the load balancer is sending traffic to the application, we need to set up an application security group on HTTP, and HTTPS with the source behind the security group id of the ELB.
+To control that only the load balancer is sending traffic to the application, we need to set up an application security group on HTTP, and HTTPS with the source being the security group id of the ELB.
 LBs can scale but need to engage AWS operational team.

-HTTP 503 means LB is at capacity or not register target.
+HTTP 503 means LB is at capacity or target app is not registered.
 Verify security group in case of no communication between LB and app.

 Target group defines protocol to use, health check checking and what applications to reach (instance, IP or lambda).